 2015 Delaware Wildlife Action Plan

 Funds appropriated by Congress through the State Wildlife Grants program require states to demonstrate comprehensive wildlife conservation needs.
-This includes all species and all habitats.
+"Comprehensive" includes all species and all habitats.
 Delaware's Division of Fish & Wildlife is actively involved in this process and has created a Delaware Wildlife Action Plan to coordinate wildlife conservation practices in the 21st century.

 Following a nearly two-year process, DNREC's Division of Fish & Wildlife announces the launch of its 2015 Delaware Wildlife Action Plan revision to the U.S. Fish and Wildlife Service (USFWS) for approval by the Regional Review Team.
 The Delaware Wildlife Action Plan is critical to helping Delaware fulfill its responsibility to conserve its abundant fish and wildlife and natural habitats for future generations.
 By Congressional State Wildlife Grant requirements, each state and territory must revise this comprehensive document every 10 years.
 The federal State Wildlife Grants program assists state fish and wildlife agencies with conservation of nongame species.
 To remain eligible for these funds, each state and territory must revise its Wildlife Action Plan every 10 years.
 Please see the DNREC press release announcing the 2015 revision to get more details and for information from some key members of the Division of Fish & Wildlife Delaware Wildlife Action Plan development team.

 Delaware Wildlife Action Plan Fact Sheet